amu2mod/RadeonMon/README.md

 A lightweight Windows monitoring application for AMD Radeon GPUs, built using the native Win32 API and AMD Display Library (ADLX).

+Designed for low-overhead real-time monitoring with minimal CPU and GPU resource usage, keeping performance impact as low as possible.

 Monitor GPU metrics such as temperatures, VRAM temp and power consumption.
 RadeonMon is read-only and does not modify GPU settings or apply configuration changes.

 This is an independent personal project and is not affiliated with AMD Corporation.